 - Paperback ISBN:

-Director, Climate Hazards Center, University of California Santa Barbara, USA
+Research Director for the Climate Hazards Center at the University of California, Santa Barbara, California, USA

-Dr. Shukla is a Researcher with the Climate Hazards Group at University of California, Santa Barbara (UCSB).
-He is a large-scale hydrologist with primary research interests in drought monitoring and forecasting.
-He received his PhD in Civil and Environmental Engineering from the University of Washington, Seattle in 2012.
-His current work focuses primarily on improving existing drought monitoring and early warning capabilities nationally (California and Nevada region) and internationally (primarily Africa and the Middle East) using remote sensing datasets, large-scale hydrologic models and weather/climate forecasts.
+Shraddhanand Shukla is a researcher with the Climate Hazards Center at the University of California, Santa Barbara, United States.
+He is a large-scale hydrologist with primary research interests and over 10 years of experience in drought monitoring and forecasting.
+He has published over 45 peer-reviewed journal articles.
+His current work, which is funded by NASA, NOAA, USAGS, USAID, NSF, etc., focuses primarily on improving existing drought monitoring and early warning capabilities nationally (California and Nevada region) and internationally (primarily Africa and the Middle East) using remote sensing datasets, large-scale hydrologic models, and weather/climate forecasts.

-Climate Hazards Group, University of California, Santa Barbara, California, USA
+Researcher with the Climate Hazards Center at the University of California, Santa Barbara, California, USA